The Gatehouse, Norwich

-The Gatehouse is a Grade II listed public house in Norwich, England.
+The Gatehouse is a Grade II listed building and former public house in Norwich, England.

 It was built in 1934 for the Norwich-based Morgans Brewery, and replaced a 19th-century building of the same name.
 The builders were a local company, R.G.
 Carter.
-The architect has not yet been identified.

 It was Grade II listed in 2015 by Historic England.

-Currently the Gatehouse is closed, however an initiative is raising money to buy the former Gatehouse Pub and create a community-owned meeting place out of it.
+The Gatehouse closed in 2023.
+An initiative to raise money to buy the building and create a community-owned pub and meeting place lost a bid in 2025.

+In 2026 a local Muslim group applied for planning permission to turn the Gatehouse into a mosque and community centre.